PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 ![How to calculate your EVELYN score](../images/blog/how-to-fix-your-growth-team/evelyn-score.png)

-Because you'll have a clearer idea of what to expect from your experiments, the result is a higher win rate.
+Because you'll have a clearer idea of what to expect from your experiments, you'll prioritize the ones that are more likely to win.

 This approach was made famous by Facebook Messenger's VP of growth Darius Contractor and his [EVELYN framework](https://www.drift.com/blog/secret-to-faster-growth/) (He even shares a [handy sheet with real examples you can copy](https://airtable.com/appzs6HT2ggrJt9pN/shrInOxl0SL1Xmauk/tblTQFEMcXAaEgSpM/viwZessbXpiA8q2jd?blocks=bipMQFWTjqu0HI3wv)).